kckarnige/OculusKillSwitch/README.md

 2. Move it to where your Oculus Dash is located, should be at `C:\Program Files\Oculus\Support\oculus-dash\dash\bin` by default.

-3. Run it, it should ask to make a shortcut for you and ask to download Oculus Killer for you.
+3. Run it, it should ask to make a desktop shortcut for you and ask to download Oculus Killer (if you don't already have it installed).

 4. That's it, run it again and enjoy!